peter-gergely-horvath/windpapi4j/README.md

 ## Availability

-This library has been made available is [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.peter-gergely-horvath%22).
+This library has been made available in [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.peter-gergely-horvath%22).